Understanding the Drug Schedules Classifications

 Using a classification system helps in many ways.

-According to the U.S. Department of Justice, drug schedule classifications follow this format:
+The drug schedule classifications follow this format:

-• Schedule II – drugs in this class are used for medicinal purposes but still carry a high risk for abuse and dependency
+• Schedule II: Drugs in this class are used for medicinal purposes but still carry a high risk for abuse and dependency.

-• Schedule III – drugs in this class are used for medicinal purposes and carry a moderate risk of abuse and dependency
+• Schedule III: Drugs in this class are used for medicinal purposes and carry a moderate risk of abuse and dependency.

-• Schedule IV – drugs in this class are used for medicinal purposes and carry a low risk for abuse and dependency
+• Schedule IV: Drugs in this class are used for medicinal purposes and carry a low risk for abuse and dependency.

-• Schedule V – drugs in this class are used for medicinal purposes and carry a minimal risk for abuse and dependency
+• Schedule V: Drugs in this class are used for medicinal purposes and carry a minimal risk for abuse and dependency.

 Get Help Today